-How do you qualify for the Help to Buy ISA?
+How do I get a Help to Buy ISA?

-Help to Buy ISAs are available for first-time buyers who want to buy a home worth up to £250,000 (or £450,000 in London).
-The property doesn’t have to be new.
+Help to Buy ISAs are only available for first-time buyers wanting to buy a home worth up to £250,000 (or £450,000 in London).
+Unlike with Help to Buy equity loans, the property doesn’t have to be brand new.

-Help to Buy ISAs are available on an individual basis to people aged 16 and over, so you can buy a home with your partner – and if you both have a Help to Buy ISA, you can double the bonus you get.
-If one of you has already owned a home they can’t get a Help to Buy ISA, but the other person can.
+Help to Buy ISAs are available on an individual basis to people aged 16 and over.
+If you’re buying a property with your partner who is also a first-time buyer, you can each have a Help to Buy ISA and effectively double the bonus you get.
+If one of you has already owned a home that person can’t get a Help to Buy ISA, but the other one can.

 There are rules on how the scheme works alongside other ISA products:

 - You can’t open a cash ISA and a Help to Buy ISA in the same year